massoncheg/forgejo-docs/docs/admin/actions.md

 ### Special labels

 Runner labels can also be used to define other special features a runner has.
 For example, you could use `gpu:docker://node:20-bullseye` to define a runner that has a GPU installed.
-Workflows which need a GPU could then specify `runs-on: gpu` to be excecuted on this runner.
+Workflows which need a GPU could then specify `runs-on: gpu` to be executed on this runner.

 ### Mimicking GitHub runners